openslide/openslide.github.io/formats/generic-tiff/index.md

 other tiled images in the file with the "reduced resolution" bit set are assumed to be reduced-resolution versions of the original.

+Starting after OpenSlide 4.0.0, OpenSlide supports generic TIFF files with missing tiles, i.e. tiles with zero bytes of image data.
+These tiles are rendered as transparent pixels.

 ## ICC Profiles